 - How will the Pinwheel Phone keep my child safe?

-- Our personal experience with the Pinwheel Phone – getting it for our 10yo
+- Our personal experience with the Pinwheel Phone – getting it for our 10-year-old.

 What is a Pinwheel Phone and is it worth it?

-Pinwheel prides itself on being a phone that grows with your child.
-If you so desire, you can simply have your child’s phone be a source of connection via text or call.
-But when the time is right, you also have a complete caregiver portal that allows YOU to choose the best apps.
+The Pinwheel phone is a smartphone without the internet or social media, and a company that prides itself on creating a phone that grows with your child.
+If you so desire, you can simply have their phone be a source of connection via text or call.
+But when the time is right, you also have a complete parent or caregiver portal that allows YOU to choose the best apps.
+That’s right!
+It’s not a flip phone, but rather a smartphone with apps!
 Of course, not all apps are on there because Pinwheel only approves safe and healthy ones for your child.

 What’s also nice is when you’re going through the app library, it gives you information on what the app does, how your child will be using it, and if there are any loopholes for them to get to something they shouldn’t.
 For example, there are ways your child can wander into Facebook on specific apps, and Pinwheel discloses this on every app with this detail.